Get involved with LIRA. Join our awesome team by completing our volunteer form, or join as at one of our monthly meetings.

 - To improve access to treatment and recovery support services for all persons and families.

 - To encourage pro-active policies and other initiatives that protect individuals, children and family members affected by substance use disorders by ensuring unrestricted access to the services needed.

-- To replace punitive laws by advocating for drug courst and other diversion programs, recovery support services (RSS) and both treatment and RSS on demand utlizing a public healthcare approach to addiction that embraces all pathways to recovery.
+- To replace punitive laws by advocating for drug courts and other diversion programs, peer recovery support services (PRSS) and both treatment and PRSS on demand, utlizing a public healthcare approach to addiction that embraces all pathways to recovery.

-LIRA travels to Albany, Washington DC and Long Island regional offices to meet with our local state and federal, legislators and other officials in order to educate them about areas of importance to our community.
+LIRA travels to Albany, Washington DC and Long Island regional legislative offices to meet with our local, state and federal legislators and other officials in order to educate them about areas of importance to our community.
 Join us for these educational trips.